Where in the World Is Osama bin Laden?

-Where in the World Is Osama bin Laden? is a 2008 documentary film, conceived by Adam Dell and co-written, produced, directed by, and starring Morgan Spurlock, an American independent filmmaker.
+Where in the World Is Osama bin Laden? is a 2008 documentary film conceived by Adam Dell and co-written, produced, directed by, and starring Morgan Spurlock.

-The title of the film is a play on the title of the television game show and computer game series, Where in the World Is Carmen Sandiego?, and other “Where in the World is” themes.
+The title of the film is a play on the title of the television game show and computer game series, Where in the World Is Carmen Sandiego?, and other "Where in the World is" themes.

-The CIA revealed that Osama bin Laden himself had a copy of the film at his hideout in Abbottabad, Pakistan.
+In 2017, the CIA revealed that Osama bin Laden himself had a copy of the film on hard drives recovered at his hideout in Abbottabad, Pakistan.

 Synopsis

 After some comical animations involving Al-Qaeda leader Osama bin Laden, the film shows Spurlock visiting various countries associated with or affected by bin Laden.
-The film contains short interviews with many people about Bin Laden and Islamic fundamentalism, and about the United States and its war on terror.
+The film contains short interviews with many people about bin Laden and Islamic fundamentalism, and about the United States and its war on terror.
 Supposedly, Spurlock searches for bin Laden, and he even asks people at random in the street where he is.

-The film is intercut with images of Spurlock's wife in the late stages of her pregnancy.
+The film is intercut with images of Alex Jamieson, Spurlock's then-wife, in the late stages of her pregnancy.
 Much of Spurlock's commentary is based on the concerns of a new father.

 Spurlock visits Morocco, Egypt, Saudi Arabia, Jordan, Israel, Afghanistan, and Pakistan.
 In Afghanistan, guarded by about 21 Afghan Army soldiers, he visits Tora Bora.
 A local government official is shown who wants to change it into an amusement park.
-Spurlock is also shown on a US Army patrol as an embedded journalist.
+Spurlock is also shown on a U.S. Army patrol as an embedded journalist.

 Spurlock is shown hesitating to enter the area of Pakistan near the Afghan border where bin Laden is at the time, which is closed to foreigners, and deciding not to go there, arguing that it is not worth the risk.
 He concludes that the people in the countries he visited are ordinary people just like himself and the audience.

-Spurlock guesses that bin Laden is likely hiding in Abbottabad, Pakistan, where he was found three years later.
+Spurlock guesses that bin Laden is likely hiding in tribal lands near Peshawar, Pakistan.
+Three years later Bin Laden was found 200 km away in Abbottabad.